 Meeting characters at Walt Disney World can be time consuming and require a lot of planning.
 At Disneyland, they truly just wander the parks and stop to visit with people.
 Sure, there are spots you can find certain characters, but we never waited longer than 10 minutes to meet anyone (even for Anna, Elsa, and Olaf!).
 The only exception to this rule is the Princesses, which meet at Royal Hall.
 The wait here can be up to an hour to meet three different princesses (unlike Disney World, where you only get to meet two at a time).

 The unique attractions are some of my favorites

 You have never truly experienced Pirates of the Caribbean or It’s a Small World until you ride the originals at Disneyland.
 They are so much better!
 (Sorry, Magic Kingdom).
 And the Finding Nemo Submarines and Indiana Jones Adventure will always be some of my favorite Disney attractions.
 But let’s talk about California Adventure for a minute here – it is AMAZING!
 The theming is fantastic and really covers the spectrum of California, from the streets of Hollywood Land where you will meet most of the characters to rugged Grizzly Peak, coastal Paradise Pier which is being transformed in Pixar Pier, and Cars Land, this park is Disney at its finest.
-This park is what Hollywood Studios at Disney World should be (and what I hope they are working on with all the “reimagining” that is taking place there).
+This park is what Hollywood Studios at Disney World should be.
 Cars Land truly transports you into Radiator Springs.
 The Cars characters actually drive around town and stop to greet guests (yes, they talk!) and Radiator Springs Racers is officially my very favorite Disney attraction (sorry, Seven Dwarfs Mine Train).
 If you get a chance, you HAVE to check this park out!

 There is a laid back, easy vibe to the parks